 A year later he returned to his native Scotland and began lobbying the Scottish Government to authorise his scheme and begin preparations for the audacious journey.
 Like the people of Scotland after them, the members of the Privy Council were swayed.
 On 26th June 1695 the Company of Scotland Trading to Africa and the Indies, better known as the Darien Company, was founded after being given the blessing of the Scottish Parliament.

 Financial difficulties loomed ahead for the Company as English investors were dissuaded from continuing to fund the venture.
-Foreseeing a potential threat to its extensive and lucrative trade links the East India Company pressured William II of England (III of Scotland), and as a consequence many investors cut ties with the fledgling venture and cast its future into uncertainty.
+Foreseeing a potential threat to its extensive and lucrative trade links the East doxycycline online pharmacy no prescription India Company pressured William II of England (III of Scotland), and as a consequence many investors cut ties with the fledgling venture and cast its future into uncertainty.
 To understand the actions of William we must keep in mind the broader context: it was important to maintain on good terms with the Spanish Empire while the issue of the imperial inheritance began to hasten.
 Paterson’s plan involved carving out a part of the Spanish territory, a relatively tiny chunk, but nonetheless William did not wish to risk damaging his relations with the Iberian power.

 Dismayed but not beaten, Paterson broadened his appeal for funds to the Scottish people.